 Meet U.S. Marine Guard Dave Watson

 Dave Watson, a former U.S. Marine guard aboard the real-life 1947 Freedom Train is one of two living Marine guards from this amazing journey around the U.S. years ago.
 He served a total of 27 years in the United States Marines and currently lives in Alabama.
 We are delighted for students to be able to meet an authentic Marine guard from this incredible historical event!

 Would you like to visit a train station?
 How about going on a train adventure?
 Jump on board and Click here to find out more information about train station locations, rides, trips or tours around the USA!
-Talk with your parents or teachers about the possibility of taking a train ride for a field trip!
+Talk with your teachers or parents about the possibility of taking a train ride for a field trip or vacation!